 Voltage: 1234 WN Sets inputs to activate at 24 V. I3 1234 WF Sets inputs to activate at GND (default setting).
-Power-saving: (Only unit 1 + 2) The unit can be set up to run in power saving mode.
+Power-saving: Unit 4 can be set up to run in power saving mode.
 The device must be supplied with a battery and disconnected from external power.
 It must not be associated with a serial cable.
 In the power saving mode the GSM modem will go into hibernation mode and automatically wake of hibernation for one minute each hour.
 Alarms from inputs and power failure will be sent at once but the device only responds to commands once every hour.
-1234 DN Activates the power saving mode 1234 DF Disable the power saving mode (default setting) 1234 DB Enables enhanced reloading to approx. 4,1 V
+1234 DN Activates the power saving mode 1234 DF Disable the power saving mode (default setting) 1234 DB Enables enhanced charging to approx. 4,1 V 1234 DE Deactivates enhanced charging.

-8.6 Wireless detectors
+9.6 Wireless detectors